Adam93MT/Airtable-Timeline-Project/README.md

+# Timeline

+A simple React app that reads events from a file and populates a timeline based on the start & end dates in the object.
+Zoom in and out to see the start and end dates more accurately, or to see more events at once.
+Edit the name of the events inline (doesn't save these names yet)

-# What you like about your implementation.
+## What you like about your implementation.

 I really like the simplicity of the layout, and how only a few parameters need to be set in React to properly layout an event.
 If new events are added to the list, the grid will automatically place the new event in an appropriate spot.